 Getting Milk into Diets

-Whilst the recommended serves of dairy vary by age and gender, the Australian Dietary Guidelines recommend children and adults consume around three serves of dairy per day, via milk, yoghurt and/or cheese.
 The new study shows that over half of Aussies are confused about the recommended serving size for cheese and yoghurt (56% and 55% respectively), and 2 in 5 (41%) are confused about the recommended serving size for milk.
-In fact, the Australian Dietary Guidelines state that a serve of dairy is equal to a cup (250ml) of milk, a tub (~200g) of yoghurt and 2 slices (~40g) cheese.
+The Australian Dietary Guidelines state that a serve of dairy is equal to a cup (250ml) of milk, a tub (~200g) of yoghurt and 2 slices (~40g) cheese.
 So, getting three serves in a day is as easy as a latte and some milk on your cereal at breakfast, cheese in your sandwich at lunch and a tub of yogurt for afternoon tea!

 The new study revealed the variety of sources Australians are turning to in their hunt for nutritional data and information.
 Women are more likely to refer to online sources such as online forums and Google searches (65%, versus 46% of men) health blogs (22%, versus 12% of men), and lifestyle blogs (14%, versus 5% of men).
 The variety of sources and conflicting sources could be a contributing factor to nearly half (45%) of Aussies admitting to have followed a dietary trend.
 Of these, half (52%) have decreased their dairy consumption as a result.